MicrosoftDocs/customer-insights/ci-docs/export-google-ads.md

 ---
-title: "Export segments to Google Ads"
+title: "Export segments to Google Ads (preview)"
 description: "Learn how to configure the connection and export to Google Ads." ms.date: 03/31/2022